 Second, decide on a plan of action.
 In the strictest sense, all superficial fungal infections are contagious, meaning massage would be contraindicated.
 Reschedule the client until after completion of medical treatment and clearance of the infection.
 However, if the client has completed prescribed medications and the fungal infection (other than tinea capitis) is small, resolving and covered, massage can be performed on other body areas.
 Use your best judgment.
 The massage therapist should be in good health, not pregnant, and practice good hygiene following the massage.

-This online course provides a brief overview of bacterial, viral and fungal skin conditions and whether massage is indicated or contraindicated
+This online course provides an overview of bacterial, viral and fungal skin conditions and whether massage is indicated or contraindicated

 Abdel-Rahman SM, Preuett BL (2012).
 Genetic predictors of susceptibility to cutaneous fungal infections: a pilot genome wide association study to refi ne a candidate gene search.
 J Dermatol Sci.
 Aug;67(2):147-52.